Our Story

 Absences

 Consistent attendance is important as absences can hold back an entire class.
 We strongly encourage students not to miss any classes during the term.
 We do not provide refunds for missed classes.
-In the case of classes offered twice a week, students may attend the other class as a make-up class.

 Class Conduct